Health Care Services for Teens

-Our services are confidential and you don’t need insurance.
-In addition to gynecological care, birth control, and pregnancy testing, we also provide sexually transmitted infection (STI) screening and treatment to anybody who needs it.
-Adagio Health’s offices are safe, judgment-free, LGBTQ+ friendly environments.
+Our teen health care services are confidential and you don’t need insurance.
+In addition to gynecological care, birth control, and pregnancy testing, we also provide sexually transmitted infection (STI/STD) screening and treatment to anybody who needs it.
+Adagio Health’s offices across western PA are safe and judgment-free environments.

 You have questions, we have answers.